renktt/rresume/README.md

-# Portfolio & Resume System with LMS and AI Digital Twin
+# Portfolio & Resume System with AI Digital Twin

-A comprehensive Next.js application featuring a professional portfolio, resume system, Learning Management System (LMS), and an AI-powered digital twin using the OpenAI API.
+A comprehensive Next.js application featuring a professional portfolio, resume system, and an AI-powered digital twin with voice and chat capabilities.

 ## 🎨 Design System